Video Games

 A stunning remake of one of the best stories in gaming, held back only by asking full price for a game most players have already finished.

-The Last of Us Part I hit PS5 in September 2022, the PC port that followed in March smoothed over its own rocky launch, and with the dust settled on both, the question hasn't changed: this is Naughty Dog's ground-up remake of a 2013 game most of its audience has already finished, possibly twice, at seventy dollars.
+I bought this game twice before, once on PS3 in 2013 and once on PS4 in 2014, which is the sort of thing you only really notice when a third version turns up asking seventy dollars.
+The Last of Us Part I landed on PS5 in September 2022, the PC port that followed in March smoothed over its own rocky launch, and with the dust settled on both the question sits exactly where it always sat: this is Naughty Dog's ground-up remake of a decade-old game most of its audience has already finished, possibly twice.

-What that money buys is faces.
-The remake runs on the Part II engine rather than an upscale, and facial animation now carries entire scenes that used to lean on voice acting alone.
-Ellie's face through the winter chapters is a different performance than the PS3 could render, the giraffe scene lands harder than it has any right to on a third viewing, and abandoned houses reward stopping to look around in a way the old engine never earned.
-Enemy AI got pulled forward too, flanking and calling out your position like Part II's, and the accessibility menu, dozens of options deep, is the most thorough Sony has shipped.
+The remake runs on the Part II engine rather than an upscale, so facial animation now carries entire scenes that used to lean on the voice acting to do all the work.
+Ellie's face through the winter chapters is a different performance from anything the PS3 could render, the giraffe scene landed harder on a third viewing than it has any business doing, and abandoned houses reward stopping to look around in a way the old engine never earned, so what the seventy dollars is buying here is faces.

 Ellie's face carries scenes the original engine simply couldn't.